ServerlessLife/lambda-live-debugger/README.md

 ## The Problem Statement

-Serverless is amazing and solve many issues with traditional systems.
-But writing code for Lambda functions can be challenging.
+Serverless is amazing and solves many issues with traditional systems.
+However, writing code for Lambda functions can be challenging.
 The cycle of writing, deploying, running, fixing, and redeploying is time-consuming and tedious.
 While local testing tools and unit/integration tests exist, they often don't replicate the actual environment closely enough.

 ## How It Works

 Lambda Live Debugger connects to your deployed Lambda, routes requests to your computer, and sends responses back to the Lambda.
 This allows you to debug locally, but the system behaves as if the code is running in the cloud with the same permissions.

-The tool attaches Lambda Extensions (via a Layer) to intercept calls and relay them to AWS IoT, which transfers messages between your Lambda and local machine.
+The tool attaches Lambda Extensions (via a Layer) to intercept and relay calls to AWS IoT, transferring messages between your Lambda and local machine.
 If the Lambda is written in TypeScript, it's transpiled to JavaScript.
-The code is executed via Node Worker Threads.
+The code is executed via Node Worker Thread.

 ![Architecture](./architecture.drawio.png)